 - 1/2 tsp cumin powder

 - 1/2 tsp red chili powder or cayenne

 - 1 tbsp ginger grated

-- 1 tbsp oil of choice I use ghee
+- 1 tbsp oil of choice I use ghee or avocado oil

 - 1 cup shredded jack cheese divided I use organic valley

 - Avocado cilantro chutney and lime wedges to serve

 - Mix yogurt and all spices together to form your tandoori marinade.
 You can also leavethe yogurt out and just mix the dry spices, or use a dairy free yogurt alternative.

 - Sauté onions and grated garlic and ginger on medium-high heat in high smoke point oil of choice on a pan until golden brown.

 - Add in frozen peppers and marinade and sauté for a few minutes, allowing moisture from yogurt to evaporate quite a bit before moving to next step.